danielendeg/nugetpackageupdate/SharedPlatform/IoMT_Connector_Public_Preview_Deployment.md

  - Res-Ops owned with information from IoMT Connector Team.

 **Service Fabric application settings:**
- - Need to extend current script to include IoMT settings
+ - Do we need to extend current script to include IoMT settings?

 **Options:**
  - Res-Ops owned with information from IoMT Connector Team.
- - Could be tied into RP work.
+ - Could be tied into Resource Provider Worker work.

 ## 4. IoMT Connector Customer Infrastructure - Deployed into a Resource Group within AME subscription(s) - Will be handled as part of the Resource Provider worker updates:
 1. Event Hubs Namespaces